-- 10: Flush all tree updates $\in$ FlushList to a clean flash memory block - 11: Add (Flush, All Nodes in FlushList) to the log file - 12: Erase the old flash memory block and update the index pointer to refer the new block - 13: for each Node $\mathcal{F}$ in FlushList do - 14: Delete $\mathcal{F}$ from the Tree Modifications Table - 15: end for in the same flushing unit $B_1$ , while nodes E, F, and G reside in another flushing unit $B_2$ .
+Example.
+In our running example given in Figure 3, assume that the memory is full, hence FAST triggers its flushing module.
+Assume also that nodes B, C, and D reside in the same flushing unit $B_1$ , while nodes E, F, and G reside in another flushing unit $B_2$ .
 The number of updates in $B_1$ is three as each of nodes B, C and D has been updated once.
 On the other hand, the number of updates in $B_2$ is one because nodes E and F has no updates at all, and node G has only a single update.
-Hence, as per FAST flushing policy, MaxUnit is set to $B_1$ , and we will invoke RetrieveNode algorithm for all nodes belonging to $B_1$ (i.e., nodes B, C, and D) to get the most recent version of these nodes and flush them to flash memory.
-Then, the log entry (Flush; Nodes B, C, D) is added to the log file (depicted as the last log entry in Fig. 5a).
+Hence, MaxUnit is set to $B_1$ , and we will invoke RetrieveNode algorithm for all nodes belonging to $B_1$ (i.e., nodes B, C, and D) to get the most recent version of these nodes and flush them to flash memory.
+Then, the log entry (Flush; Nodes B, C, D) is added to the log file (depicted as the last log entry in Figure 4a).
 Finally, the entries for nodes B, C, and D are removed from the tree modifications table.